CiscoDevNet/roomdevices-macros-samples/Room Capacity Alert/README.md

 Example of the UI of the alert displayed on the UI of the device:
 ![Sample UI Screenshot of Room Capacity Alert](ScreenshotRoomCapacity.jpeg)

-This sample gadget contains the following files:

-     macro-samples/
-	Room Capacity Alert/
-		README.md (this file)
-		RoomCapacity.js (the macro)

 ## Requirements
 1. Cisco Webex Room Device (Room, Board or Desk Series)